Dave Villwock

 Dave Villwock (born February 10, 1954) is a hydroplane driver, known best for racing Unlimited Hydroplanes.

-Villwock has the most victories in unlimited hydroplane history for a driver with 67.
+Villwock has the most victories in unlimited hydroplane history for a driver with 67.(As of July 27, 2025: 68.)

 Villwock won ten National High Point Championships as a driver.
 Eight of those championships came while piloting Miss Budweiser.
-Villwock also won ten American Power Boat Association Gold Cup championships in his career.
+Villwock also won ten American Power Boat Association Gold Cup championships in his career.(As of July 27, 2025: eleven.)

 On April 10, 2021, it was announced that Villwock would come out of retirement to drive for Sharon and Kelly Stocklin's Bucket List Racing team for the 2021 season.

+On July 27, 2025, Villwock, at age 71, drove the U-27 Miss Apollo to Gold Cup victory in Tri-Cities, Washington.